-In-kind expenses have been charged to the following categories: professional services, building maintenance, travel and meetings, other project expenses, and direct fundraising expenses.
+In-kind expenses have been charged to the following categories for the years ended December 31, 2023 and 2022.
 The contributed goods and services are valued based on estimates of fair market using billing rates in like circumstances, wholesale prices of similar products, or standard industry pricing for similar services.